length

 Leon to Santiago

-Spend the day exploring this beautiful city and its incredible Gothic cathedral which is renowned for its marvellous stained-glass windows.
+Spend the remainder of the day exploring this beautiful city and its incredible Gothic cathedral which is renowned for its marvellous stained-glass windows.
 The streets of Leon come alive in the evenings when people parade the streets and its bodegas are overflowing with people.

 Meals: B